nmondal/cowj/README.md

 ### Building

 1. Clone the repo to a local directory
-2. Install / Download java 17 from adoptium ( https://adoptium.net )
+2. Install / Download java 17 (minimum) from adoptium ( https://adoptium.net )
 3. If you do no have `gradle` install/download gradle  ( https://gradle.org/install )
 4. Open command promt and run `gradle`, if it runs you are good.
 5. Go to the local directory where cowj is cloned and issue the command `gradle build`